NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Methodology

-To enable relighting and material factorization, we model the outgoing radiance along the ray cast from a pixel in two branches.
-The first branch directly produces the outgoing radiance given the position, viewing direction, and surface normal using radiance MLP, while the second branch perceives material and illumination properties and render the outgoing radiance following split-sum approximation detailed in Section \ref{sec:method-material}.
-Both of the branches shares the same SDF module to ensure the geometry consistency during learning.
+To enable relighting and material factorization, we employ a dual-branch approach to model the outgoing radiance along the ray cast from a pixel.
+In the first branch, the radiance MLP directly generates the outgoing radiance based on the position, viewing direction, and surface normal.
+Meanwhile, the second branch, which is material-aware, considers material and illumination properties and employs a split-sum approximation method outlined in Section~\ref{sec:method-material} to render the outgoing radiance.
+Both branches utilize the same SDF module to maintain consistency in geometry throughout the learning process.